-We recorded income tax expense of \$24.7 million in fiscal 2014 compared to \$15.4 million in fiscal 2013.
-Our effective tax rate (ETR) (provision for income taxes divided by pretax income) for fiscal 2014 was 8.3% and 4.9% for fiscal 2013.
-The increase in the ETR in fiscal 2014 reflects the inclusion in the fiscal 2013 ETR of several discrete items causing a reduction in that year.
+We recorded income tax expense of \$10.3 million in fiscal 2015 compared to \$24.7 million in fiscal 2014.
+Our effective tax rate (ETR) (provision for income taxes divided by pretax income) was 4.8% for fiscal 2015, 8.3% for fiscal 2014 and 4.9% for fiscal 2013.
+The ETR in fiscal 2015 decreased in comparison to fiscal 2014 partially due to discrete items and integration activities.
+The ETR in fiscal 2014 increased in comparison to fiscal 2013 to reflect the inclusion in the fiscal 2013 ETR of several discrete items causing a reduction in that year.
 These items related primarily to the statutory income tax rate reduction in the United Kingdom and the renewal of the R&D tax credit in the United States.

-The ETR is below the United States statutory rate as a majority of our income is earned in foreign jurisdictions with lower tax rates reflecting the shift in the geographic mix of income during recent periods with income earned in foreign jurisdictions increasing as compared to income earned in the United States.
-As a result, the ratio of domestic income to worldwide income has decreased over recent fiscal years effectively lowering the overall tax rate due to the fact that the tax rates in the majority of foreign jurisdictions where we operate are significantly lower than the statutory rate in the United States.
+The ETR is below the United States statutory rate as a majority of our taxable income is earned in foreign jurisdictions with lower tax rates.
+The ratio of domestic taxable income to worldwide taxable income has decreased over recent fiscal years effectively lowering the overall tax rate due to the fact that the tax rates in the majority of foreign jurisdictions where we operate are significantly lower than the statutory rate in the United States.

-The impact on our provision for income taxes of income earned in foreign jurisdictions being taxed at rates different than the United States federal statutory rate was a benefit of approximately \$85.5 million and a foreign effective tax rate of approximately 2.6% in our fiscal year 2014 compared to \$97.0 million and a foreign effective tax rate of approximately 0.6% in our fiscal year 2013.
+The impact on our provision for income taxes of income earned in foreign jurisdictions being taxed at rates different than the United States federal statutory rate was a benefit of approximately \$72.6 million and a foreign effective tax rate of approximately 5.6% in our fiscal year 2015 compared to \$85.5 million and a foreign effective tax rate of approximately 2.6% in our fiscal year 2014.
 The foreign jurisdictions with lower tax rates as compared to the United States federal statutory rate that had the most significant impact on our provision for foreign income taxes in the fiscal years presented include the United Kingdom, Barbados and Puerto Rico.
 See the notes to consolidated financial statements for additional information.